 When children or youth need to be removed from family care, Children and Family Services recognizes the many benefits of placing children with someone they already have relationship.
+Kinship caregivers play an important role in the lives of the children and youth they care for.
+As a kinship caregiver you may have had to step into this role with little time to prepare.
 In this eLearning series we discuss the many benefits of Kinship care.
 We also look at the reason that children and youth come into care which includes the experience of trauma.
-We examine the impact of trauma, how to support children and youth heal and continue to be connected to their culture and community.
+We examine the impact of trauma, how to support children and youth to heal and continue to be connected to their culture and community.
+We offer learning around topics of child rearing, how to access supports in the system and the importance of self-care.
+We recognize the unique challenges of the kinship experience and as such, the special needs of the kinship caregiver that require support.